rp-magrathea/cupper/exampleSite/content/patterns/writing/tables-of-contents.md

 </nav>
 ```

 Tables of content are a neat way to break down the content of the page and give users a navigable overview.
 However, they may not be to your taste.
-Never fear, you can turn tables of content off by adding `toc = false` to the TOML metadata for your pattern:
+Never fear, you can turn tables of content off by adding `toc = false` to the YAML front matter for your pattern:

 ```
-+++
+---
-title = "My page with a few headings" toc = false
+title: My page with a few headings
-+++
+toc: false
+---
 ```